 The counseling sessions are conducted in a professional counseling environment with a Christian perspective.
 Students are encouraged to utilize this service in times of difficulty but also as an opportunity for personal growth.
 Seminars and workshops may be offered to enhance personal growth by dealing with emotional/relational issues and integrating faith and life issues.

 For more information on counseling services, please contact:

-Counseling Services Jennings Hall-B Pod 325-649-8193 bballard@hputx.edu
+Counseling Services Jennings Hall-B Pod 325-649-8195 | 325-649-8193 | 325-649-8194 counseling@hputx.edu